bwsw/cloudstack-ui/docs/source/CS-UI_Guide.rst

 Create Template
 """"""""""""""""""""""""""

+We have mentioned template creation from a snapshot in the *Storage* tab of the VM details sidebar ( see :ref:`Actions_on_Snapshots`) and from the *Snapshot* tab of the Volume details sidebar (see :ref:`Actions_on_Snapshot_Volume`).

-You can create a new template clicking "Create" in the bottom-right corner.
+You also can create a new template in the *Images* section by clicking "Create" |create icon| in the bottom-right corner.

 .. figure:: _static/Images_CreateTemplate.png